-Certify that the Eligible Entity has conducted coordination, including with Tribal Governments, local community organizations, unions and worker organizations, and other groups, consistent with the requirements set forth in Section IV.C.1.c of the NOFO, describe the coordination conducted, summarize the impact such coordination had on the content of the Initial Proposal, detail ongoing coordination efforts, and set forth the plan for how the Eligible Entity will fulfill the coordination requirements associated with its Final Proposal.
+Describe the coordination conducted, summarize the impact such coordination has on the content of the Initial Proposal, and detail ongoing efforts.
+Set forth the plan for how the Eligible Entity will fulfill the coordination associated with its Final Proposal.

 2.3.1 Text Box: Describe the coordination conducted, summarize the impact such coordination has on the content of the Initial Proposal, and detail ongoing coordination efforts.
-Set forth the plan for how the Eligible Entity will fulfil the coordination associated with its Final Proposal.
+Set forth the plan for how the Eligible Entity will fulfill the coordination associated with its Final Proposal.